+STUDENT ORGANIZATIONS

-STUDENT ORGANIZATIONS Associated Students of CMC (ASCMC) Board Policy 5400 regarding any absence.
-In keeping with the philosophy of Copper Mountain College and VA OVERPAYMENT: An overpayment may occur due to the student's termination of enrollment or reduction in units.
+Associated Students of CMC (ASCMC)

+8. VA OVERPAYMENT: An overpayment may occur due to the student's termination of enrollment or reduction in units.
 The participants in the Associated Student's organization.

 Officers and Senators are elected annually to represent students.
 A student is also elected each year to serve as Student Trustee on the Board of Trustees.
 This position helps ensure an official student voice at the policy level of the college.
 The ASCMC has adopted Bylaws, incorporating rules and regulations that provide a structure for the operation of the Association and reflects the interests and concerns of students.